iynehz/perl5-Graphics-Grid/README.md

 the graphics facilities in R. It's used by some other R plotting libraries including the famous "ggplot2".

-With my (immature maybe) understanding the key designs and features of the R "grid" library can be summarized as following:
+With my (immature maybe) understanding the fundamental designs and features of the R "grid" library can be summarized as following:

-- It supports a few graphical primitives (called "grob") like lines, rectangles, circles, text, etc. And they can be configured via a set of graphical parameters (called "gpar"), like colors, line weights and types, fonts, etc.
+- It supports a few graphical primitives (called "grob") like lines, rectangles, circles, text, etc. And they can be configured via a set of graphical parameters (called "gpar"), like colors, line weights and types, fonts, etc. And, it also has a tree structure called "gTree" which allows arranging the grobs in a hierachical way.
 - It designs something called "viewport" which is basically an arbitrary rectangular region which defines the transform (position, coordinate scale, rotation) on the graphics device.
 There is a global viewport stack